sagenate24/React-web-apps/jammingnew/README.md

 5. Play and pause animation for clicking and hovering over the album cover image.
 Cursor 'pointer' as well.
 6. Preview audio of each track fetched from Spotfiy.
 7. Gave the user an acknowledgement of a saved playlist to their Spotify account.
+8. Updated Search input to show an error if the input value is empty.